The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Discussion

-This study provides actionable insights for enhancing data visualisation comprehension through practical methods.
-Incorporating data storytelling and GenAI agents into data visualisations can significantly improve users' ability to extract and understand insights, making it a valuable strategy for data analysts, educators, and communication professionals \cite{dykes2015data, martinez2020data, wang2019teaching, shan2022heritage}.
-The demonstrated improvements in both effectiveness and efficiency of these methods are critical in decision-making contexts, ensuring timely and accurate comprehension of insights communicated via data visualisations \cite{Daradkeh2021, schroeder2020evaluation}.
-Moreover, the sustained improvements after removing these supportive methods highlight their educational role in developing data visualisation comprehension skills, making them suitable for the general public, who often struggle with low levels of visualisation literacy \cite{maltese2015data, borner2016investigating, Donohoe2020}.
-These methods are effective regardless of users' visualisation literacy levels, further validating their appropriateness for diverse audiences.
+This study offers actionable insights for improving data visualisation comprehension in educational environments.
+Integrating GenAI agents and data storytelling into educational tools can significantly aid students and educators in extracting and understanding insights from complex visual analytics \citep{yan2024vizchat, ma2023demonstration}.
+The improvements in effectiveness and efficiency of these methods can facilitate more informed decision-making and understanding in educational contexts, ensuring timely and accurate comprehension of insights communicated via VLA \citep{vieira2018visual}.
+The sustained post-intervention improvements highlight their role in educational settings, particularly for students, who often struggle with low visualisation literacy \citep{donohoe2020data}.

-Given the findings on sustained improvements in comprehension skills, practitioners should consider these supportive methods as educational tools rather than temporary aids.
-Training programs and workshops could integrate these tools to deepen understanding of data visualisation principles and techniques.
-Notably, the proactive GenAI agent demonstrated prolonged improvements from intervention to post-intervention, unlike data stories and passive GenAI agents, which only showed sustained improvements after removing the intervention.
-This highlights the unique advantage of the proactive GenAI agent in enhancing both performance and learning \cite{soderstrom2015}.
-The guided experiences provided by the proactive GenAI agent make it an effective method for onboarding users to complex data visualisations, particularly when integrating insights from multiple data sources and visual aspects is required \cite{streit2011model, chen2018supporting, martinez2020data}.
-This learning process is valuable for in-service training across various industries, such as education, healthcare, business, sports analytics, and social work, where data visualisation is increasingly used to communicate essential insights and support decision-making \cite{yu2022basketball, zhi2019gameviews, martinez2020data, wang2019teaching, lan2022negative, Wilkerson2021youth, shan2022heritage}.
+As these methods are effective regardless of visualisation literacy levels, educators should consider them as educational tools that go beyond temporary aids.
+Training programs and workshops could incorporate these technologies to deepen students' understanding of visualisation principles.
+Notably, the proactive GenAI agent’s ability to sustain improvements post-intervention suggests it offers unique advantages for enhancing both learning and performance \citep{soderstrom2015learning}.
+It is particularly useful for guiding students through complex VLA, especially when integrating insights from multiple sources is required \citep{noroozi2019multimodal, martinez2020data}.
+Such learning processes are valuable for educational programmes across various domains, such as science, business, and social studies, where interpreting visual data is critical for learning and knowledge development \citep{vieira2018visual, sahin2021visualizations}.